sebaszulluaga/QR.DEVUELVEME/README.md

 The server runs on port 3000 by default.

+## Demo

+To run a demo of the application:

+1. Start the server: `npm start`
+2. Open http://localhost:3000 in your browser.

 ## API Endpoints

 - `GET /scan/:codeId`: Returns HTML form for registration (if device not registered) or reporting (if registered).